Ridge Racer 64: N64 original

 Michael Wolf of NextGen gave a positive review for the Nintendo 64 version.
 Joe Ottoson of AllGame gave it four-and-a-half stars out of five, saying, "If you're looking for some intense but uncomplicated racing action, Ridge Racer 64 is nearly at the peak of straight up racing action on the Nintendo 64.
 With a wide variety of tracks and plenty of hidden cars to unlock there's a lot to see and win over the course of the game."
 Michael "Major Mike" Weigand of GamePro said of the same Nintendo 64 version in one review, "Arcade racing fans who have had to be content with SF Rush and Cruis'n titles will find Ridge Racer 64 a big improvement.
 Although the multiplayer races are a disappointment, solo compeitors will want to add this title to their collections."
 (Note: GamePro gave the Nintendo 64 version three 4.5/5 scores for graphics, control, and fun factor, and 4/5 for sound in one review.)
 In another GamePro review, however, The Freshman called it "a decent game for people who must have every Ridge Racer known to man, but last year's Ridge Racer Type 4 was much better.
 In the supersaturated world of N64 racing, RR64 barely manages to keep up."
 (Note: GamePro gave the Nintendo 64 version 4/5 for graphics, 3.5/5 for sound, 2.5/5 for control, and 3/5 for fun factor in another review.)

 DS remake

-Later, however, Four-Eyed Dragon said of the DS version, "with a frustrating control scheme, Ridge Racer only stays in low gear.
+Later, however, GamePro said of the DS version, "with a frustrating control scheme, Ridge Racer only stays in low gear.
 It's lucky that this driver is one of the first out of the DS gates, or else it wouldn't have stood a chance."
 (Note: GamePro gave the DS version 4/5 for graphics, 3.5/5 for sound, 2/5 for control, and 3/5 for fun factor.)